 Monty began developing his courtroom skills at the side of his father, former Harris County District Attorney, Frank Briscoe, and as a champion advocate in South Texas College of Law’s prestigious moot court program.
 He has achieved an outstanding record in trial, in appellate matters and in pre-trial and pre-suit dispute resolution.
-In addition to representation of individuals and public and private companies, such as builders and business owners, for almost 30 years Monty’s practice has been significantly devoted to representation of insurance carriers and their policyholders, handling first-party and third-party claims, subrogation matters, wrongful death and serious injury, liquor liability and “dram shop” claims and construction litigation.
-Throughout his career, Monty has represented insurance clients in multi-million dollar “bad faith” lawsuits arising from hurricanes, tornadoes, floods, hail storms, and fires.
+In addition to representation of individuals and public and private companies, such as builders and business owners for more than 35 years, Monty’s practice has been significantly devoted to representation of insurance carriers and their policyholders, handling first-party property claims, casualty claims, subrogation matters, wrongful death, major injury, liquor liability “dram shop” claims, and construction litigation.
+Throughout his career, Monty has represented insurance clients in multi-million dollar coverage and Insurance Code disputes and lawsuits arising from hurricanes, tornadoes, floods, hail, wind and fire.

 Monty is a native and life-long resident of Houston and a sixth generation Texan with deep family roots.
 He and his wife, Marla, also a lawyer, have two children, and are members of St. Luke’s United Methodist Church.

 Monty received his Bachelor of Arts Degree from Washington & Lee University where he was very active in student government and oversight of W&L’s renowned Honor Code as a member of the University Council, the Student Affairs Committee and President of the Inter-Fraternity Council leading to his election to Who’s Who Among Students in American Colleges and Universities